|A B C D E F G H I J K L M N O P Q R S T U V W||VDPAM INDEX|

 Veterinary pathologists necropsy carcasses, evaluate fresh tissues grossly, and evaluate formalin-fixed tissues microscopically for the presence of lesions.
 Live animals and intact carcasses may be submitted to the laboratory for examination.
 Live, untreated animals with signs typical of the acute disease, or dead animals without postmortem decomposition are the submissions of choice.
 Tests will NOT be performed on specimens deemed unsuitable (autolyzed or incorrect samples).
 A complete history should be included with all submissions.
 Special procedures or circumstances (legal issues or insurance cases) should be designated as such at the time of submission.

-As of September 15, 2008, no animal carcasses or ashes will be returned/released to veterinarians or animal owners.
+No animal carcasses, body parts or ashes will be returned/released to veterinarians or animal owners.
 Arrangement for pickup by authorized crematory service is an option.

-No cosmetic posts will be performed on animals/bodies submitted to the laboratory for necropsy/testing.
+No cosmetic necropsies will be performed on animals/bodies submitted to the laboratory for necropsy/testing.

 Please call the Laboratory Director with questions and additional details relating to these policies.